Top End Plus Deluxe - from Darwin

 - Spend a full day in remote Arnhem Land

-Departing camp we travel to nearby Nourlangie Rock.
-Here you can see how local Aboriginal people lived in this area through changing times.
-Environmental and social changes are reflected in the rock art and in the ground, where archaeologists have uncovered over 20,000 years of Aboriginal occupation.
+We then head to Nourlangie Rock nearby where you can see how the local indigenous people lived in the area through the generations.
+The environmental and social changes of the area are evident in the rock art and surrounding areas where archaeologists have uncovered over 20,000 years of Aboriginal occupation.

 All prices are per person, and include meals where shown - (B)reakfast, (L)unch (D)inner.
 Tour departs Mondays, Wednesdays, and Saturdays June to October only.
-Park fees payable locally.
+A $52.50 park fee is payable locally.
 Accommodation is based on permanent tents with twin bedding, linen, towel and pillow.
 Luggage should be restricted to 10kg in a soft bag or backpack plus a day pack.
-Seasonal variations may apply - call 0333 234 2889 or enquire now for more details** Note: Itineraries may vary for tours departing before 1st April 2017.
+Seasonal variations may apply - call 0333 234 2889 or enquire now for more details**

 Tailor Make your perfect Australia Holiday